Top Tips For Grooms Marrying Abroad

 Some grooms may fear the heat, especially when wearing a suit, but there are lots of ways to combat this.
 Make sure that there is plenty of water available for everyone, avoid drinking alcohol until after the ceremony, make sure you are all equipped with sun tan lotion, and have mini fans to hand to keep cool.

 Traditionally the groom likes to arrive in style, and just because you’re celebrating overseas, this shouldn’t be any different!
 He can really make an entrance using local ideas.
-Maybe arrive on the back of an elephant?
-Or how about a tuk tuk?
+Maybe arrive on a tuk tuk.
 Or a gondola could be a great idea?

 What’s on your groom’s checklist?